-- (2) Voluntary resignation by the NEO other than for good reason (as such terms are defined in the applicable Amended Employment Agreement). - (3) The Amended Employment Agreements provide for payment of any earned but unpaid base salary if employment terminated for any reason.
-Assumes no earned but unpaid based salary as calculations are based on full fiscal year of employment. - (4) Amount calculated based on 2020 base salary and applicable multiplier pursuant to NEO's Amended Employment Agreement. - (5) The Amended Employment Agreements provide for payment of (i) any unpaid annual bonuses and (ii) pro-rated portion of annual bonuses for then current fiscal year based on number of days employed during the year of termination.
-NEOs terminated for cause or that voluntary resign (as such terms are defined in the applicable Amended Employment Agreement) forfeit any unpaid bonuses and are not entitled to receive pro-rated bonuses.
-Assumes no unpaid annual bonuses and pro-rated portion of annual bonuses as calculations are based on full fiscal year of employment. - (6) Bonus amount calculated based on 2020 base salary and applicable multiplier pursuant to NEO's Amended Employment Agreement.
-For subsequent years, bonus would be calculated based on actual amount of annual bonus for preceding fiscal year.
-See "Employment Agreements." - (7) In the event of termination as a result of death or disability, without cause or for good reason (as such terms are defined in the applicable Amended Employment Agreement), any unvested portion of any equity awards held by the NEO immediately vest in full and become exercisable and free from forfeiture or repurchase, as applicable, as of the effective date of any such event of employment termination.
-If the NEO's employment is terminated for any other reason, including for cause (as such term is defined in the applicable Amended Employment Agreement), any unvested portion of any equity awards held by the NEO are forfeited immediately as of the effective of date of any such event of employment termination.
+(2) Voluntary resignation by the NEO other than for good reason (as such terms are defined in the applicable Second Amended Employment Agreement).

+- (3) The Second Amended Employment Agreements provide for payment of any earned but unpaid base salary if employment terminated for any reason.
+Assumes no earned but unpaid base salary, as calculations are based on full fiscal year of employment. - (4) Amount calculated based on 2022 base salary and applicable multiplier pursuant to NEO's Second Amended Employment Agreement. - (5) The Second Amended Employment Agreements provide for payment of (i) any unpaid annual bonuses and (ii) pro-rated portion of annual bonuses for then-current fiscal year based on number of days employed during the year of termination.
+NEOs terminated for cause (as such term is defined in the applicable Second Amended Employment Agreement) or that voluntarily resign forfeit any unpaid bonuses and are not entitled to receive pro-rated bonuses.
+Assumes no unpaid annual bonuses and pro-rated portion of annual bonuses as calculations are based on full fiscal year of employment. - (6) Bonus amount calculated based on actual amount of annual bonus for preceding fiscal year, multiplied by the applicable multiplier pursuant to NEO's Second Amended Employment Agreement.
+See "Employment Agreements."

+- (7) In the event of termination as a result of death or disability, without cause or for good reason (as such terms are defined in the applicable Second Amended Employment Agreement), any unvested portion of any equity awards held by the NEO immediately vest in full and become exercisable and free from forfeiture or repurchase, as applicable, as of the effective date of any such event of employment termination.
+If the NEO's employment is terminated for any other reason, including for cause (as such term is defined in the applicable Second Amended Employment Agreement), any unvested portion of any equity awards held by the NEO are forfeited immediately as of the effective date of any such event of employment termination.
 If a change in control occurs and any equity awards are not assumed or substituted by the successor entity, assumes such equity awards immediately vest and become exercisable.

-(8) For purposes of termination without cause and voluntary resignation, this row also includes reimbursement of the full amount of COBRA premiums for the NEOs and his or her eligible dependents for 18 months for Mr. Klein and 12 months for Ms. Green following termination of employment, estimated at \$3,000 per month for each of Mr. Klein and Ms. Green, respectively.
+Such amounts may not correspond to the actual value that will be recognized by the NEOs upon vesting.
+The amounts provided here include the value of all unvested shares and cash and restricted stock dividends paid thereon based on the closing price of our common stock on the Nasdaq Global Select Market as of December 30, 2022. - (8) For purposes of termination without cause and voluntary resignation, this row also includes reimbursement of the full amount of COBRA premiums for the NEOs and his or her eligible dependents for 18 months for Mr. Klein and 12 months for Ms. Green following termination of employment, estimated at \$3,000 per month for each of Mr. Klein and Ms. Green, respectively.